General Administration Policies

 IV.
 Related Documents

-The College Counsel will send out the inventory of current policies prior to the beginning of each calendar year, but no later than January 10.
-The RBC senior leaders are responsible for ensuring that policies in their areas of responsibility are included in the Policy Manual.
-If a policy already exists, then the senior leader responsible for that policy shall ensure that the policy is kept updated.
-Senior leaders and other RBC leaders will work with the College Counsel to determine if any legal updates have impacted a policy or if new policies are appropriate.
-On or before February 1, each senior leader shall send to the College Counsel final comments regarding revisions or additions to policies.
+The Compliance Manager will send out the inventory of current policies no later than March 1 each year.
+The RBC senior administrators are responsible for ensuring that policies in their areas of responsibility are included in the Policy Manual.
+If a policy already exists, then the senior administrator responsible for that policy shall ensure that the policy is kept updated.
+Senior administrators and other RBC leaders will work with the Compliance Manager to determine, in consultation with College Counsel, if any legal updates have impacted a policy or if new policies are appropriate.
+On or before May 1, each senior administrator shall send to the Compliance Manager final comments regarding revisions or additions to policies.

 Return To Top